-We are a national provider of comprehensive heating, ventilation and air conditioning ("HVAC") installation, maintenance, repair and replacement services within the mechanical services industry.
-The services we provide address a very broad need, as air is circulated through almost all commercial, industrial and institutional buildings virtually year-round.
+We are a national provider of comprehensive HVAC installation, maintenance, repair and replacement services within the mechanical services industry.
+The services we provide address a very broad need, as air is circulated through almost all commercial, industrial and institutional buildings virtually yearround.
 We operate primarily in the commercial, industrial and institutional HVAC markets and perform most of our services within office buildings, retail centers, apartment complexes, manufacturing plants, and healthcare, education and government facilities.
 In addition to standard HVAC services, we provide specialized applications such as building automation control systems, fire protection, process cooling, electronic monitoring and process piping.
 Certain locations also perform related activities such as electrical service and plumbing.